junior-dev-struggle-bus/juniordevstrugglebus/README.md

 # Welcome to the Junior Dev Struggle Bus Website
 ## This is a Struggle Bus community driven project

+Log issues, make pull requests.
+Let's build something that benefits the community as a whole, whether that's provide educational resources, a feeling of community involvement, or some new portfolio pieces.

+Happy Hacking :-)

+#create-react-app boiler plate info - how it install once you clone the repo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts